Information for workers

 On this page:

+The published data analyses will not identify individual workers or employers who are registered with the ANRDR.
 All personal information is handled in accordance with the Privacy Act 1988 (Cwlth).
-Please refer to the ANRDR Privacy Statement for further information on the collection, storage and use of personal information.
+Please refer to the ANRDR Privacy Statement for further information on the storage and use of personal information.